-Enter Password in order to modify password protection, the file's password must be entered.
+Enter Password In order to modify password protection, the file's password must be entered December Length is between 6 and 22 sharestore.
+The entered.
 Password length is between 6 and 32 characters.
 The entries can consist of alphanumeric, spaces and punctuation characters.